piclas-framework/piclas/doc/userguide/030_features_models.md

 $R$ is the cut-off radius and $\Delta z=z_{2}-z_{1}$ is the domain length in $z$-direction.
 The perpendicular direction to the two axes, in which deposition is performed is chosen via

-    PIC-shapefunction1d-direction = 1 ! for const. depo in x-direction
+    PIC-shapefunction-direction = 1 ! for const. depo in x-direction
                                   2 ! for const. depo in y-direction 3 ! for const. depo in z-direction

 when the charge is to be deposited const. along the $x$- or $y$- or $z$-direction.
 If the charge is to be deposited over the area instead of the volume, the flag